-Yes, you can.
-Putting honey in the freezer is better than refrigerating it.
-In fact, refrigerating honey has a higher chance of crystallizing it than in putting it in the freezer.
-Freezing honey keeps it fresh for a long time.
+Yes, you can freeze honey.
+Freezing honey is preferable over refrigerating it.
+In fact, refrigerating honey has a higher chance of crystallizing it than freezing it.
+Honey can be kept fresh for a long time by freezing it.

-Freezing honey can make it last for years and still maintain its freshness.
-When honey ages, the color gets darker and the flavor will change, but freezing it will avoid these changes.
+Freezing honey allows it to last for years while still remaining fresh.
+When honey ages, the color darkens and the flavor changes, but freezing it prevents these changes.

-If your honey crystallizes or gets frozen in the freezer, chances are the honey you bought is not natural.
-Natural honey contains only 18 percent water, and that is not enough to freeze.
+If your honey crystallizes or freezes in the freezer, it is likely that the honey you purchased was not natural.
+Natural honey contains only 18% water, which is insufficient to freeze.

-When thawing honey, you could take it out in room temperature and allow it to thaw overtime.
-For a faster method, put the jar of honey in warm water until the desired thickness of honey is achieved.
+When thawing honey, you could leave it out at room temperature to thaw gradually.
+Put the jar of honey in warm water until the desired thickness of honey is achieved for a faster method.

-- Store the honey in an air tight jar.
-This will ensure that microorganisms will not enter your honey and prevent fermentation and spoilage.
+- Keep the honey in an airtight container.
+This prevents microorganisms from entering your honey and prevents fermentation and spoilage.

-- Put the honey jar in a freezer bag to avoid spillage and prevent odor of other food inside the freezer from affecting the honey.
+- Place the honey jar in a freezer bag to prevent spillage and the odor of other food in the freezer from affecting the honey.

-- When ready to use, thaw the jar by leaving it in room temperature and thaw it overtime.
-You could also heat it in warm water but be careful not to burn it and alter the flavor.
+- When ready to use, thaw the jar by leaving it at room temperature and allowing it to thaw gradually.
+You could also warm it in water, but be careful not to burn it and ruin the flavor.

 For an appetizer for your meal, try making crispy honey chili potatoes.
 Its sweet and spicy combination is the best way to start your meal.